 The Carl and Ruth Shapiro Family Foundation was established in 1961.
 Carl Shapiro was a successful businessman who founded Kay Windsor, Inc. in 1939.
 The company, based in New York and New Bedford, MA manufactured and imported a variety of womens’ apparel.
 When it was acquired by the Vanity Fair corporation in 1971, it was one of the largest womens’ clothing companies in the country.
 Mr. Shapiro remained with Vanity Fair until his retirement in 1976.
 He then devoted his energies to the worlds of investment and philanthropy.
-While his wife Ruth passed away in October 2012, Carl Shapiro maintains his role and vision for the Foundation.

 In 2015, Linda Waintrup assumed the role of President of the Foundation.
 She is leading the Foundation in a period of reflection, exploration and re-dedication to its values and goals.

 The Trustees of the Foundation are:

 - Ellen S. Jaffe